Blood Relatives (2022) Review

-Actor Noah Segan (The Pale Door, Mohawk) follows up “M.I.S.T..E.R.” his segment from last year’s Scare Package with his first feature, Blood Relatives, a comedy that proves blood, and the thirst for it, is thicker than water.
+Actor Noah Segan (The Frozen, Mohawk) follows up “M.I.S.T..E.R.” his segment from last year’s Scare Package with his first feature, Blood Relatives, a comedy that proves blood, and the thirst for it, is thicker than water.

 Since that’s more convincing proof than any paternity test Francis has to adjust to being a father rather quickly.
-And although his first instinct is to take her back to where she came from, that involves a father/daughter road trip that begins to hav ab effect on him that he didn’t expect.
+And although his first instinct is to take her back to where she came from, that involves a father/daughter road trip that begins to have an effect on him that he didn’t expect.

 Vampire comedies are nothing new.
 Neither are comedies about people suddenly discovering that they’re parents.
 Blood Relatives combines the two for an off-beat road movie that mixes dark humour with serious observations brought about by vents in Segan’s life.

 “After 15 years of making fun/weird/cool movies, I had a kid.
 And, all of a sudden, this cinematic vampire had to be a dad.”Noah Segan

 There are actually a lot more serious than funny elements in Blood Relatives.
 Serious not so much in a straight horror sense but in horror adapted to more conventional drama.
 We’ve all seen films about a wayward parent trying to actually raise their child.
 And that’s what Francis ends up doing when none of Jane’s human relatives want her.
 But how do you do that when you can’t go out during the day and have a bad habit of feeding on the neighbours?